stochastictalk/python-package-poetry-boilerplate/README.md

 ```
 Open a web browser on the host and go to `localhost:3527`.
 You should see the docs.

+To start developing in the context of your own git repo, delete the `.git` directory and initialize a new one with `git init`.

 ![Screenshot of rendered documentation](assets/docs-screenshot.png)